noi-techpark/authentication-server/readme.md

 ## Deployment

 To deploy the app, you must first create the production Docker image.
 This can be done using the `docker-compose.build.yml` file.
-Therefore, duplicate first the file `.env.example` to `.env` and then set the environment variables "DOCKER_IMAGE_APP" and "DOCKER_TAG".
+Therefore, duplicate first the file `.env.build.example` to `.env` and then set the environment variables "DOCKER_IMAGE" and "DOCKER_TAG".
 Last, you can create and push the image using the following commands:

 ```bash
 docker-compose -f docker-compose.build.yml build